HTTP-RPC/Kilo/README.md

   jsonEncoder.write(new StreamAdapter<>(values.stream().map(element -> element * 2)), writer);
 ```

+`StreamAdapter` also implements `AutoCloseable` and ensures that the underlying stream is closed when the adapter is closed.

 ## Collections
 The `Collections` class provides a set of static utility methods for instantiating immutable list and map values: